BPHL-Molecular/Daytona_dengue/README.md

 SLURM is needed if you plan use slurm to load the pipeline to run at high performance computing cluster.

 ## Before running
-If the referene genomes donot have index, using below command to generate their index files and to put them in the same directory before running the pipeline.
+If the referene genomes donot have index, using a command below to generate their index files and to put them in the same directory before running the pipeline.
 ```bash
 bwa index <full path to your genome fasta file>
 ```